BOARD OF TRUSTEES

 Deven Kane is an attorney practicing in the Chicago area and specializing in corporate law and commercial transactions including representing businesses and their owners.
 He has provided pro bono services to Indian cultural and heritage non-profit organizations including the National Indo-American Museum.
 Deven received his Bachelor of Business Administration Degree in Finance and Accounting from Texas A&M University in 1997 and graduated cum laude from the University of Illinois College of Law in 2000.
 He has a keen interest in history and numismatics and is a member of the Board of the Chicago Coin Club.

 Lakshmi Menon is a writer and community volunteer committed to inter-cultural exchange and a past president of the Indo-American Center Board of Directors.
-She serves as a resource for Indian American content in Chicago mainstream media and events.
+She has served on the boards of several community and neighborhood organizations, and is often resource for Indian American content in Chicago mainstream media and events.

 Tasneem Osmani is a Senior Vice President at Northern Trust Bank.
 She has been in the financial services industry for more than 25 years.
 A Certified Public Accountant with an MBA from Depaul University, she is passionate about empowering women and youth by providing them opportunities to help them reach their potential.
 She serves on the Board of Trustees at Benedictine University, where she has been a trustee since 2008, and currently serves as the Treasurer of the Board and Chair of the Audit & Finance Committee.
 Tasneem was born in India and moved to the US with her family when she was 10 years old.